For the quickest path to educational improvement — or to dismantling of the public education system — look no further than leadership.

 Joanne Barkin covered the private philanthropic efforts in leadership training quite well in “Got Dough: How Billionaires Rule Our Schools.”

 Barkin explains “their vision” is “market-based.”
 Market-based education reform means seeing education as a commodity so reforms are based on demand, supply, and pricing.
 The vision was sold to us based on the assumption that higher test scores mean better education.
 The theory relies on parental and public demand for better “outcomes” as driven by high-stakes standardized testing.

 The demand for higher scores has pushed the perceived need for charters, vouchers, higher standards, better tests, and longitudinal data systems to track every student and teacher.
-And when these pseudo-reforms fail to improve our lowest-performing schools, closure of schools and redistribution of students into the marketplace is now a reform.
+And when these pseudo-reforms fail to improve our lowest-performing schools, closure of schools and redistribution of students into the marketplace is presently called “a reform.”
 And leaders have been privately trained in these pseudo-reform methods.
-There is a school closure manual to follow!
+There is even a school closure manual to follow!

 The biggest private providers of leadership training?

 “They” include Marc Tucker and his National Institute for School Leadership (NISL) and Eli Broad (pronunciation rhymes with road) with his Broad Center programs.
 But as Barkin put it, “both the Broad Academy and Residency are not mere programs: they are ‘pipelines’.”